-The move to universal credit and, perhaps more significantly, the ending of direct payments to landlords, has had an impact on our ability to collect the all the rent that is payable.
+The economic climate and cost-of-living crisis have had an impact on our ability to maintain rent affordability and collect all the rent that is payable.
 We aim to support tenants by providing information and advice as well as practical assistance in an effort to make sure that paying rent is regarded as a priority.
 We are making information available to tenants' groups about the impact that rising arrears caused by non-payment will have on our ability to maintain services at their current level.
+We are carefully controlling costs and monitoring the impact of inflation, particularly in respect of employment and component costs, to maintain rent affordability and financial resilience.